SatbirTanda/sdl_ios_guides/docs/Setting the Navigation Destination/index.md

 3. DISALLOWED - Your app does not have permission to use SendLocation.

 ### Detecting if SendLocation is Available
-`SendLocation` is a newer RPC, so there is a possibility that not all head units will support it, especially if you are connected to a head unit that does not have an embedded navigation.
-To see if SendLocation is supported, you may look at `SDLManager`'s `registerResponse` property after the ready handler is called.
+To check if SendLocation is supported, you may look at `SDLManager`'s `registerResponse` property after the ready handler is called.
 Or, you may use `SDLManager`'s `permissionManager` property to ask for the permission status of `SendLocation`.

-!!! note
-If you need to know how to create and setup `SDLManager`, please see [Getting Started > Integration Basics](Getting Started/Integration Basics).
-!!!

 #### Objective-C
 ```objc